nikhhh12/IRCTC-ticket-booking/README.md

-# IRCTC Ticket Booking System
+# IRCTC Ticket Booking System:

 A Java-based console application that simulates a basic IRCTC ticket booking system.
 The project is built using Gradle for dependency management and project structure.